 Talk with your child about their career goals (and how to get there).

 Right now, your child might be wondering if college is really worth it, so weigh the pros and cons with them.
 I’m a huge fan of college, but there are less expensive alternatives to a four-year degree.
 Maybe a trade school or military program is a better option, depending on what kind of career they want.
-Sit down with your child and have a conversation about what they really want to do and what their calling is.
+Sit down with your child and have a conversation about what they really want to do and what their calling is––and then compare the costs of different types of schools together using my Debt-Free Degree College Calculator.

 Find an affordable college.